brockho/numbbo/docs/bbob-constr-lin/functions/source/index.rst

 * Presumably the most easy continuous domain search problem, given the volume of the searched solution is small.

-* Unimodal, highly symmetric, rotationally invariant and scale invariant.
+* Unimodal, highly symmetric, rotationally invariant and scale invariant with respect to its shifted optimum.

+* Convex quadratic objective function, purely linear constraints

 **Group 2 - Constrained Ellipsoid function:** :math:`f_7` -- :math:`f_{12}`

+..
+Dimo: should be called `separable Ellipsoid`, in opposition to ``bbob``'s :math:`f_{10}`

 .. math::
   :label: cons_fun_ellipsoidal